 A malignant mixed germ cell tumour of the ovary is a subtype of ovarian germ cell tumour.
 These are not to be confused with malignant mixed Müllerian tumours of the ovary.

 These tumours are rare.
 They most commonly affect adolescent women of reproductive age 1.

-Malignant mixed Mullerian is tumour (MMMT) (sometimes referred to as a carcinosarcoma) is a an uncommon malignancy that can occur anywhere along the female genital tract.
+Malignant mixed Mullerian tumours (MMMT), sometimes referred to as a carcinosarcoma, are uncommon malignancies that can occur anywhere along the female genital tract.

 It is comprised of both epithelial (carcinomatous) and stromal (sarcomatous) components.

 Implicated risk factors inc...

-Malignant mixed Mullerian tumour (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcomas.
+Malignant mixed Mullerian tumour (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcoma.
 They are thought to account for 2-8% of all malignant uterine cancers 1-2.
 The uterus is the commonest site for malignant mixed Mullerian tumours 1.

 Malignant mixed tumours of salivary glands, according to the WHO classification, comprise three tumours: